By Jennifer Hannigan, CEO, Alliance Resource Group

 Employee wellbeing is more than physical health; a robust approach includes mental and emotional wellness, too.
 During the past year, ARG saw firsthand how the pandemic impacted employee wellbeing.
 Business leaders were given the opportunity to exercise empathy and truly understand the personal situations of their employees: managing children’s remote learning at home, caring for elder parents, balancing WFH with household responsibilities, falling ill and losing loved ones.

-If leaders have learned anything from 2020, it is that employee wellbeing is an essential factor in business survival.
+If leaders have learned anything from the last year, it is that employee wellbeing is an essential factor in business survival.
 If your employees aren’t healthy your business won’t succeed.

 Pro-tip: 2020 also put a spotlight on how highly employees value benefits.
 If possible, include holistic wellbeing programs in your benefits plan that include physical, mental and emotional health.

-Many companies are taking different approaches to office building reentry.
+Companies are taking different approaches to office building reentry.
 Some are extending WFH policies through 2021.
 Others are staggering work schedules, offering “extra” office hours that allow employees to work earlier or later in the day.
 (This also helps reduce time spent commuting during peak hours.)
-Many have adopted flexwork options that blend time in the office with time working remotely, such as three days onsite and two offsite.
+Many have adopted work options that blend time in the office with time working remotely, such as three days onsite and two offsite.

-A number of business were already moving toward a flexwork culture prior to the pandemic, with Forbes reporting 5 million Americans working from home at least half-time in the last decade, an increase of 173%.
+Many businesses were moving toward a more flexible WFH culture prior to the pandemic, with Forbes reporting 5 million Americans working from home at least half-time in the last decade, an increase of 173%.

-Pro-tip: As you research all the options, flexwork might be a good interim compromise for employees managing schedules that fluctuate due to children’s remote learning and/or spouse’s work schedules (especially if their partner is employed in an essential services industry).
-Flexwork can be perceived and promoted as another 2021 benefit as part of your empathetic company culture.
+Pro-tip: As you research all the options, a hybrid approach might be a good interim compromise for employees managing schedules that fluctuate due to children’s remote learning and/or spouse’s work schedules (especially if their partner is employed in an essential services industry).
+This move can be perceived and promoted as another 2021 benefit as part of your empathetic company culture.